JensNordenbro/Acto-R/README.md

         Task<int> t2 = actor.Do ( () => { ...; return intValue; } );

-The two different lambdas will be serviced by the actor in the order they arrived.
+The two different lambdas will be serviced in order, by the same actor, respecting the ActorAffinity-rules stated during construction.

 ## Roadmap 0.1
 * Unit tests